 Hi, I'm Aaron McPherson.
-I have been appointed to East Para this year, 2016, in the role of Assistant Principal / School Counsellor
+I have been appointed to East Para since 2016, in the role of Assistant Principal / School Counsellor

 If you have an issue or concern I can be contacted at the school on 82643944 or see our friendly office staff to make an appointment.

 My role as a School Counsellor is to assist in the creation of a school climate orientated towards success, with the goal being, improved educational outcomes for all.
 I work closely with students, staff, parents and the wider community in a range of areas.